 How to successfully implement your CRM

-Step 2: Implement roles and access settings.
+Step 2: Implementing roles and accessing settings.

-- Which users have permission to control and edit different parts of the CRM.
+- Which users have permission to control and edit different parts of the CRM?

 - What fields of data are accessible to who?